 Appealing Exam Results

 Candidates who fail the exam and were not satisfied with the results of a challenge (see above Challenges section) may appeal their results in writing within 30 days of receipt of the score report.
-Your appeal should be submitted to IHMM at email@example.com and be explicit that is an appeal to a prior challenge, and should include a thorough description of the reasons or circumstnaces that you feel your scores are incorrect.
-IHMM will refer the appeal, along with all relevant information including the prior challenge and disposition of the challenge, to the relevant Examination Committee for disposition.
+Your appeal should be submitted to IHMM at [email protected] and be explicit that is an appeal to a prior challenge, and should include a thorough description of the reasons or circumstances that you feel your scores are incorrect.
+IHMM will refer the appeal, along with all relevant information including the prior challenge and disposition of the challenge, to the Executive Director for disposition.
 A determination of your appeal will be communicated to you within 60 days.
-The determination of IHMM examination committee shall be final.
+The determination of IHMM Executive Director shall be final.

 A candidate may also appeal if he or she disagrees with the decision to no re-certify a certificant at the point of recertification (every 5 years).
 In such instances, the certificant must submit the appeal and the reasons for it to the IHMM Executive Director within 60 days.

 Retesting (Retaking the Examination): A candidate who fails an IHMM examination may retake as soon as they feel comfortable.
 A candidate must also retake the exam within 12 months of the most recent examination date.

 For second and third attempts [first and second retakes], the candidate will be charged only the retake fee for each attempt.